 Social Eating House Part of chef Jason Atherton’s London empire, which has recently expanded internationally, this restaurant is on the more casual side and is great for sharing small plates and for groups.
 Upstairs is the Blind Pig, an equally fantastic bar for drinks pre-dinner.
 Soho

 Bao While it might be most famous for its buns, anyone who works or walks past this area will also know it for the ever-constant line in front of Prete, across the street from this sleek, minimalist and tiny restaurant.
 Is it good?
 Yes.
 Worth the wait?
 Eh.
 A plus is that you can get pints to-go from the pub across street and enjoy while waiting.
-Soho
+Soho and Fitzrovia

 Blacklock Sunday Roast is basically a better version of American brunch and an excuse to eat and drink a lot.
-You can choose from either a roasted meat or veg with a variety of sides to enjoy — kind of like a Thanksgiving dinner on a Sunday.
+You can choose from either a roasted meat or veg with a variety of sides to enjoy—kind of like a Thanksgiving dinner on a Sunday.
 Soho

 Workshop One of the better coffee shops in London, it’s technically located in Marylebone off of Regent street (there’s also another in Fitzrovia) but it’s much closer to the Soho end of things.
 It’s tucked in a small square, surrounded by shops and restaurants, which can be equally as fun to browse.
 Soho